 You must learn to differentiate chaga from fool’s chaga.

-Chaga has a rough and hard exterior that is said to resemble burnt wood or a charcoal cinder; the black sterile parasitic conks are quite distinctive in the field.
+Chaga has a rough and hard exterior often described as resembling burnt wood or charcoal cinder; the black sterile parasitic conks are quite distinctive in the field.
 The exterior will break off in chunks, sometimes simply using finger pulls, sometimes with the aid of a small knife.

 Chaga’s interior is softer, woody, almost cork-like — and orange.

 Some friends and I found the chaga conk shown below on North Dome in The Catskills.
-It was quite large, possibly weighing a few pounds, and was probably worth several hundred dollars…
+It was quite large, possibly weighing a few pound (and probably worth several hundred dollars)…

 Do not harvest chaga from any other kind of tree.
-The compounds in chaga can be toxic and you want chaga only from birch trees.
+The compounds in chaga growing on other trees can be toxic.
+You want chaga only from birch trees.

-Only birch-tree-chaga contains betulinic acid which has which has antiretroviral, antimalarial, anti-inflammatory, and anti-cancer properties.
+Only birch-tree-chaga contains betulinic acid which has antiretroviral, antimalarial, anti-inflammatory, and anti-cancer properties.

 The following posts will help you learn to identify chaga mushroom in the field:

 - How to Identify Chaga Mushroom in Nature